frank0434/ch1_sa/README.md

-# Time-dependent sensitivity analysis is necessary to improve crop model performance under high temperatures (Submitted - 2024-09-10)
+# Time-dependent sensitivity analysis of WOFOST-Potato for temperate and subtropical environments
 ## Documentation for Scripts

 ### Sampling and simulation excution